 Interim financial reports are prepared assuming that the users of such reports have access to the most recent annual financial report of the entity.
 Consequently, disclosures in the interim financial report need not duplicate previously reported information (AASB 134.6).
-AASB 134.16A sets out the information to be disclosed in the notes to the condensed interim financial statements.
+The information to be disclosed in the notes to the condensed interim financial statements is set out in AASB 134.16A.